KeTchUP42/flash/docs/manual/components/mobs/Mushroom.md

  * `SPRITE_POSITION` - Parameter sets the position of the sprite's area on the screen.
 It has the following format - `X:Y`.
  * `SPRITE_SIZE` - Parameter sets the size of the sprite's area on the screen.
 It has the following format - `WIDTH:HEIGHT`.
  * `SPRITE_ANGLE` - Parameter sets the angle of the sprite's area on the screen.
+ * `HEALTH_POINTS` - Health points.
+Necessary for the process of life activities.
  * `SPEED` - Material object's speed.
 It has the following format - `X_SPEED:Y_SPEED`.
  * `PUNCH_POWER` - Mushroom's push power.
  * `ELASTICITY_LEVEL` - The percentage of vertical speed that the player will return to when he jumps a mushroom.